munificent/craftinginterpreters/book/parsing-expressions.md

 <aside name="current">

-The fact that the parser looks ahead at upcoming tokens to decide how to parse lumps recursive descent into the category of **predictive parsers**.
+The fact that the parser looks ahead at upcoming tokens to decide how to parse puts recursive descent into the category of **predictive parsers**.

 </aside>